 - During this phase of the proceedings, the district attorney and the probation officer will provide the judge with recommendations on whether or not to detain the juvenile.
 It is important that the juvenile have a knowledgeable attorney present at the proceedings to counter any arguments or recommendations of further detention made by the district attorney or probation officer.
 The juvenile defense attorney can also offer the juvenile court judge alternatives to detention for the minor.

 - During the detention hearing, the minor is arraigned, and dates are set with the court for future proceedings.

-- Depending on whether you are in San Mateo County, Santa Clara County, San Francisco County, Alameda County, or Marin County, an out of custody juvenile will attend a hearing called a "to set" or an "arraignment".
+- Depending on specific county procedures, an out of custody juvenile will attend a hearing called a “to set” or an “arraignment”.
 At this hearing the juvenile, through his or her defense attorney, will set future hearing dates, and undergo other formalities pertaining to the case such as waiving time, entering a denial of the petition and asking the court to take no further action in the case.

 The Jurisdiction Phase

-- The next step in a juvenile court case is called the "jurisdiction phase".
-Within this phase, there are several different steps and procedures that occur depending on whether you are in San Mateo County, Santa Clara County, San Francisco County, Alameda County, or Marin County.
+- The next step in a juvenile court case is called the “jurisdiction phase”.
+Within this phase, there are several different steps and procedures that occur depending on the county in which a juvenile’s case is heard.
 In some counties the first proceeding is called a pretrial conference.